JedLee6/jedlee6.github.io/README.md

 This is Jed's website!
 Welcome!

+GitHub Pages is designed to host your personal, organization, or project pages from a GitHub repository.

+My site is live at https://happylee1.github.io/jedlee6.github.io/

 You can use the [editor on GitHub](https://github.com/jedlee6/jedlee6.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.